 First of all, it should be noted that our displays on smartphones, monitors, TVs and other appliances are not static.

-This is also the reason why we see things moving on the panel rather than seeing a static image on the panel.
-Although, it is interesting to note that there are a number of static images that are being shown to you on the display known as “frames”.
-These frames are moved at a speed that the human eye cannot detect which is why we don’t see them as static images but as a moving video.
+This is also why we see movement on the panel rather than a static image.
+It’s worth noting that the display has a number of static images known as “frames” that are shown to you.
+These frames move at a speed that the human eye cannot detect, so we see them as moving video.

-Thus, you might have already understood that the rate at which these frames are changed or “refreshed” is known as refresh rate.
-So, higher the refresh rate will be, smoother will the video or content playing on the display.
+The rate at which these frames are changed or “refreshed” is known as the refresh rate.
+So, the higher the refresh rate will be, the smoother will the video or content playing on the display.

 A few years back, we had a 60Hz refresh rate as default for all our smartphones including Android and iPhones.
-But ever since higher refresh rate displays have come, we are seeing smartphones come with 90Hz refresh rate panels and even 120Hz.
-Even the new iPhones this year are touted to feature a high refresh rate display.
+Smartphones now come with 90Hz and even 120Hz refresh rate displays, thanks to higher refresh rate displays.
+This year, even the new iPhones are touted to feature a high refresh rate display.

 Also read: New Smartphone Launches

 What is the difference between 60Hz, 90Hz and 120Hz refresh rate?

 Now that you have understood what it is, we will tell you about the difference between the standard 60Hz panel, 90Hz panel and also a 120Hz refresh rate display.

 The difference is basically the way in which these panels refresh content being played on them.
 For instance, the 60Hz refresh rate display got its name on its working mechanism.
 A 60Hz display refreshes its content 60 times per second or 60 frames per second.
 We can’t see the frames changing because we can only see 5 frames per second changing.

 That was smooth, but wait until you hear that a 90Hz panel refreshes the content at 90 frames per second.
 A 120Hz panel, on the other hand, refreshes its content 120 times per second, making it look much smoother.